 - fracture healing takes about twice as long as expected for a specific location

 - fracture healing does not occur within 6-9 months

 - common sites: scaphoid bone, femoral neck, tibial shaft

-- healing in the wrong position
+- healing in a non-anatomical position

 - as a rule of the thumb, fixation material should be removed within about 18 months after consolidation of the fracture